 Better than ever iDrive

 252hp 420Nm 8-speed ZF

 Despite large wheels, you waft along rough tarmac smoothly like its predecessor that shared parts with Rolls Royce’s Ghost.
 During my drive and I’m not kidding, not once did I hear pesky motorbikes with modified exhaust.
 The G30 is that quiet.
 Apart from not knocking over buildings, I had nothing to worry as it’s got warning this and assist that.

-iDrive is still king when it comes to infotainment and has been made better by making it a touchscreen.
-The transition from battery to petrol was seamless unlike hybrids of earlier years.
+iDrive is still king when it comes to infotainment and has been made better with touchscreen ability.
+The transition from battery to petrol is seamless unlike hybrids of earlier years.
 Gearbox too is flawless despite being single clutched.It is more than good at being an executive saloon except the steering is oddly large by today’s standards.
 All these qualities are extremely good and that is the very problem.

 I’ve lived around the 5 series lineage for the past two decades (except for the F10) and although they were not as well specified as the 5s’ of today, BMWs of old had that extra something that separates itself from Mercedes-Benz and Audi.
 They went for a straight-six instead of a V6 and hydraulic steering as opposed to electric.

 Thanks to efficiency, BMW have been struck on their Achilles heel and the 5 responded to its arch rival, the E class, with ambient lighting which is not as well executed.
 The cabin was likely designed to lean towards the sportier side of things.
 Because the team decided to dock off early that day, the design language turned out not to be as cohesive as Merc’s.